-- be able to express congratulations - use informal and formal language in both familiar and unfamiliar situations - use dates and abbreviations - research people and elements of the arts and popular culture - share their understanding of la francophonie
+- be able to express congratulations - use informal and formal language in both familiar and unfamiliar situations - use dates and abbreviations - research people and elements of the arts and popular culture

 SPANISH LANGUAGE & CULTURE

 Upon completion of the three-year program students will be able to express themselves in Spanish in a variety of everyday situations.
 Students will gain an insight into the rich and varied cultures of the Spanish-speaking world.
 Students will learn vocabularies dealing with people, school, activities, celebrations, foods, shopping, arts, games and other areas which meet their needs and interest.